 An ADA compliant website meets the Web Content Accessibility Guidelines (WCAG).
 But is your website required to meet the guidelines?

-There are three situations when a business site must meet ADA compliance regulations:
+There are three situations when a business site must meet the WCAG guidelines used in the ADA for accessiblity:

 - Local, State or Government Agencies